Table of contents:

 Stitch along the line, taking care to mark the corners well.

 Using fine scissors, open the slit in the center of the sewn rectangle.
-Stop cutting 2 mm from the ends, then cut diagonally toward each corner, forming small triangles.
+Stop cutting 2 mm from the ends, then cut diagonally towards each corner forming small triangles.

-Slide the fabric rectangle through the opening to reveal the wrong side of the project.
-Iron carefully to flatten the edges.
+Slide the fabric rectangle through the opening to bring it out on the wrong side of the project.
+Press carefully to flatten the edges well.

-Fold each edge of the fabric inward to form two even strips.
-Iron to create a crease.
+Fold each fabric edge inward to form two even strips.
+Press to mark the folds well.

 Hold the piping in place with pins and a basting stitch to ensure a perfect fit.

-Using a size 2 straight stitch, secure the piping and remove the basting threads.
-Iron one last time to give the buttonhole a firm structure.
+Using a straight stitch with a length of 2, secure the piping and remove the basting threads.
+Press one last time to properly shape the buttonhole.

 - Clear the Corners

-If the buttonhole is integrated into a jacket or coat, the facing can be attached around it to hide the interior finishes.
-Stitch and press for a clean finish.
+If the buttonhole is integrated into a jacket or coat, the facing can be attached around it to hide the inner finishes.
+Stitch and press for a clean result.

 Conclusion

-By following these steps precisely, you'll achieve a sleek and professional-looking piped buttonhole, ideal for jackets, coats, or garments requiring a refined finish.
+By following these steps precisely, you will achieve an elegant and professional piped buttonhole, ideal for jackets, coats, or garments requiring a refined finish.
 This technique requires precision, but the result is worth it!

 Also read: